 LAYING THE FOUNDATION FOR SUCCESS

 As our team planned the entire lifespan of the project in preconstruction, we identified critical path tasks that, if done right and efficiently, would save time in the schedule allowing for flexibility for added scope or unforeseen challenges.
-The plans for the concrete foundation and the steel frame were intricate and needed to be perfectly planned, coordinated, and executed to avoid costly rework and delay in the schedule.
+The plans for the concrete foundation and the steel frame were intricate and needed to be perfectly planned, coordinated, and executed to avoid costly rework and delays in the schedule.
 We asked our steel trade partner to produce CAD drawings, detailed drawings rendered with computer software, early so that our concrete trade partner could develop their own CAD drawings based on the steel requirements.
 Then, after that initial collaboration, we hired a third-party surveying crew to review both sets of drawings to ensure there were no conflicts or potential clashes between the two.
 As a result of this early intensive planning and review, the concrete was poured, and the steel was erected efficiently — putting us three weeks ahead of schedule at the valuable, early stages of construction.

 PLANNING FOR METAL, PREPARING FOR SLATE